 The Rosacea Diet

 Though not clearly understood, there is growing evidence of a link between gut bacteria and rosacea.
-This has lead to the development of the rosacea diet, which considers the role of a fibre rich prebiotic food in gut microbiome health and its role in settling systemic inflammation and skin conditions.
+This has led to the development of the rosacea diet, which considers the role of a fibre-rich prebiotic food in gut microbiome health and settling systemic inflammation and skin conditions.
 The diet is based on eliminating triggers and adopting an anti-inflammatory diet.
 Our Naturopath has a specific interest in nutrition, diet and treatment of inflammatory skin conditions.

 Medical Treatment of Rosacea.